MJ12358/apex-sobject-utils/README.md

 	Used to easily find duplicates within the org based on the org's defined duplicate rules.

 -	###	FlsException
-	Generates a templated error message when a [FLS](https://developer.salesforce.com/wiki/enforcing_crud_and_fls) exception occurrs.
+	Generates a templated error message when a [FLS](https://developer.salesforce.com/wiki/enforcing_crud_and_fls) exception occurs.

 -	### IDml
 	An interface used to specify a DML implementation within the `SObjectUnitOfWork`.